aStonePenguin/Tubifarry/README.md

 #### **Setting Up the Soulseek Download Client**:
 1. Go to `Settings -> Download Clients` and click **Add**.
 2. Select `Slskd` from the list of download clients.
-3. Set the **download path** where downloaded files will be downloaded.
+3. Set the **download path mapping** where downloaded files will be downloaded the same in Lidarr and Slskd.

 ---